Similar to humans, dogs learn in a variety of ways. Dogs do not speak in words. So, we must find other ways to communicate with them.

 Knowing the breed history and what it was originally bred for can help determine the reward needed.

 Are you trying to develop hunting or herding skills?
 Are you teaching basic obedience or retrieval?
 The reward should fit the task.
 Allowing your dog to shake or “kill” an object may not be best suited to obedience training but may make sense for a hunting dog.

 Types of Reward

 There are many types of rewards that can be given to a dog for a job well done.
-Again, it is important to reward appropriately for the task you are teaching and use something that really motivates your dog.
+Again, it is essential to appropriately reward the task you are teaching and use something that motivates your dog.
 While food is a requirement for all creatures, it may not be the best reward you can give your dog.
 If your dog is working for food, you may find that his motivation is gone just as soon as the treat is.
-Food can be a good way to introduce and encourage desired behaviors, but as your dog leaves the puppy stage, it is important to use a reward that can help develop a bond between dog and owner.
+Food can be an excellent way to introduce and encourage desired behaviors, but as your dog leaves the puppy stage, it is vital to use a reward to help develop a bond between dog and owner.
 Rewards can take the form of:

 Both verbal and physical – great for teaching obedience commands and general good behavior

 Chasing a ball or retrieving an object – great for retrieval hunting, or dogs with high retrieval drive

 Finding hidden objects – can be very rewarding for dogs that love to use their nose (hunting, tracking)

 This method can use it for hunting dogs or where a high prey drive is being established.

 It can be helpful for puppies or even trick training but should not be relied upon for serious obedience or advanced training.